sbu-416-24sp/orcacoin-go/README.md

 `~/goprojects` to avoid write permission issues.
 It is also recommended to add `$GOPATH/bin` to your `PATH` at this point.

+Since orcacoin was implemented on top of btcd, our dependencies will be the same as btcd.
 - Run the following commands to obtain btcd, all dependencies, and install it:

 ```bash